Camtasia Training done right.

 in the most comprehensive Camtasia training courses available.

-Additional Boot Camp sessions coming this fall to beautiful southern California!
+Additional Boot Camp sessions coming in 2014!
 We’ll give more info via The Screencaster as soon as we have date and venue information nailed down.

 Dear Aspiring Camtasia Studio Guru: